ev3dev-python-tools/thonny-ev3dev/Developing.md

    git itself.

  * configure context projects to be used by main project:

      1) all projects must be on same PYTHONPATH so that they are available to each other in the same python runtime.
      2) all projects dependencies must be installed

-   there are several ways to do this, where the last method is preferred:
+ * there are several ways to do this, but currently the best method is using editable installs:

-    - conventional way for any IDE for python:
-       + we directly set the PYTHONPATH environment variable to make subprojects available to the main project
-       + hence, we add each context/X/ directory to the PYTHONPATH environment variable
-       + then when you run main python script in main project it will find the other python modules
-       + you need to install the project dependencies for each project manually with pip
-       + note: sublinking is not a viable alternative because that is not portable to Windows.

-    - intellij IDEA IDE:
-        + make from the main project an IDEA project where the main project itself is a module within the IDEA project<br>
-          Note: if you create in IDEA a new project from "existing sources" or "version control", then it automatically makes a new project with the repository in a new module within that project.
-        + make for each context/X/ context project an IDEA module within the IDEA project
-        + in the IDEA project configure the main IDEA module such that all other modules in the context/ directory are a dependency of the main IDEA module.
-Then when making a run configuration for the main project we can say that it can
-             - add content roots to PYTHONPATH
-             - add source roots to PYTHONPATH

-          where 'roots' means all content/source roots of the main module and all of its dependencies modules!!
-        + IDEA installs all dependencies for all projects automatically for you
-        + In the IDEA IDE we can use a virtual python environment as the used python SDK for the IDEA project.
-          Each module in the project can inherit the SDK from the project, so that they all used it.

-    - new modern way for all IDEs:  **editable install**
      + install each context project as an editable install
      + also install the main module as an editable install
-       + then you can edit your could and its available on the PYTHONPATH by the editable install
+     + source code of the editable install, which is local in our folder, is by using this special install made available on the PYTHONPATH.
+So all projects are available in the same python runtime!
-       + ADVANTAGE above conventional method: because an editable install is also an install during the installs automatically its dependencies are installed
+     + ADVANTAGE above conventional method: because an editable install also installs its dependencies
      + ADVANTAGE: this way is python's own way and is not dependent of any IDE
      + all modern IDE's support editable installs
-       + note: when using the IDEA IDE do the editable install with the IDE and not with pip, because somehow editable installs done by pip are not picked up by the IDE.
-               Vs code however works fine with editable installs done by pip.
+     + note: when using the IDEA IDE do the editable install with the IDE and not with pip, because somehow editable installs done by pip are not picked up by the IDE. vscode however works fine with editable installs done by pip.

-## use a virtual env

-In python we do not have project support which set ups a sandbox environment for you like in languages like Rust.
-Instead you need to create this environment for your project self with an virtual env tool. ( eg. python3 -m venv ).

-By using a virtual env we create a sandbox python environment which is independent of the system's python installation.
-The virtual env isolates the project from the system python.

-Eg. we can use "virtualenv" which is supported by the Intellij IDEA.
-Within the IDEA project we create an python SDK with virtualenv in ~/.virtualenvs/ hidden directory in your home directory.
-We don't add the virtualenv into the project because it can become very large, and it can easy be replicated.
-By putting it in a special location we can exclude it also from being backed up.

-With using the "activate" script we can source this python version in an existing bash shell.
-Then using the scripts described in README_bash_scripts.txt we can setup this python environment with all the required python packages the project needs.
+ * We use pip-tools to automatically install all dependencies, including the editable installs, for us.
+   The 'requirements.txt' file in the repository is generated by running:

+              pip-compile pyproject.toml context.txt

+   Where 'pyproject.toml' contains the dependencies of the project in production.
+The file 'context.txt' contains our editable installs.
+For each project X it contains a line '-e ./dir/to/project/X'.

+ * An editable install X in context.txt overrules a normal install X in pyproject.toml.
+The 'pip-compile' command generates a list of all dependencies of the project where each dependency is locked to a specific version.
+Using the lock file we can install the project with the exact same dependencies on different develop machines.

+ * On the first time we setup the project on a new machine we have to create a new virtual environment for the machine:

+               python3 -m venv .venv
+               source .venv/bin/activate
+               pip install pip-tools build
+               pip-sync

+   Here 'pip-sync' automatically installs all normal and editable installs in our virtual environment.

+ * If during development we change our project dependencies we have to run the pip-compile and pip-sync commands again to get the virtual environment updated with the new depencies setup.
+If some dependency is not needed anymore, then 'pip-sync' will delete it for us from the virtual environment.

+ * The repository contains a 'project.bash' script which helps you running above commands more easily:

+        $ source project.bash
+        usage: source project.bash  setup|activate

+           setup: creates requirements.txt lock file and activates project
+           activate: activates project; requires only requirements.txt

+        note: only run setup when requirements.txt file not yet exists or you changed the project dependencies
+        note: each command creates and activates automatically a new virtual environment in .venv/ if it not yet exists